 The search for love in the digital age tends to stir up a lot of anxiety.
 As evidenced by the countless dystopian portrayals of technologically mediated love that come across our screens as well as real-world conversations with friends and colleagues, we're collectively wary of online dating and its implications for the future of romance and human connection.
 Meanwhile, IRL origin stories are seen as sacred.

 Why are we so hesitant to believe that online dating can work?
 Maybe it's the stigma.
-According to the Pew Research Center, about a quarter of Americans agree with the statement "People who use online dating sites are desperate."
-Considering that one of the most cliché pieces of advice we hear is "Love will find you when you least expect it," that shouldn't come as a surprise.
+According to the Pew Research Center, about a quarter of Americans agree with the statement that "people who use online dating sites are desperate."
+Considering that one of the most cliché pieces of advice we hear is "love will find you when you least expect it," that shouldn't come as a surprise.
 But the truth of the matter is that more and more people have been using the internet and/or dating apps to find romantic partners, whether they're looking for something casual or long-term.

 Different Strokes for Different Folks